“Paul is a particularly persuasive advocate, brilliant in both cross-examination and submissions.”

-Chambers & Partners 2018
+Chambers & Partners 2020

-Environment, Planning & Property
+Planning, Environment & Property

-Planning Law Cases
+Planning Law Cases of Note

 - R (Government of the Republic of France) v Kensington and Chelsea Royal London Borough Council 1 WLR 3206, leading Ned Helme for the Government of the Republic of France in a case concerning the scope of certificates of lawfulness under section 191 and 192 of the Town and Country Planning Act 1990 and section 26H of the Planning (Listed Buildings and Conservation Areas) Act 1990.